clrvyntx/i4a/components/wireless/server/README.md

 ## Server contract

 What the Server component should do:
-- Create an UDP server.
+- Create a TCP server.
 - Listen for incoming messages.
 - Send messages to the clients.